This class meets on some Thursdays from 2:00 - 4:30.

 This site is for informational purposes.
-All of the instruction will take place on the Insight page for Humanities 7, which will open at 8am on January 19, 2016.
-By then, registered students will receive a welcome message from the Insight system (not from me) with login and password.
+All of the instruction will take place on the Canvas page for Humanities 7, which will open at 8am on January 17, 2017.
+By then, registered students will receive a welcome message from the Canvas system (not from me) with login and password.

 Humanities 7: Comparative Religions is a course which investigates what major world religions have to say about the meaning of existence, about life after death, but also -- most importantly -- about how to live.
 I hope it will be a journey of discovery for students and instructor alike, but since the course largely takes place online, there are a lot of organizational issues to get clear, so please read carefully:

-2. Technical problems of ALL kinds (computer, browser, Insight downtime) must go through technical channels.
-The main page of Insight contains many links for help, including an extensive Online Course Support Center where you can find answers and submit help tickets.
+2. Technical problems of ALL kinds (computer, browser, Canvas downtime) must go through technical channels.
+The main page of Canvas contains many links for help, including an extensive Online Course Support Center [link to be updated] where you can find answers and submit help tickets.
 Students can also call 415-452-5689 and talk with our support staff or drop by Batmale Hall 310.
 The instructor cannot answer technical questions.

 3. Adding the class: I will try to add all students on the Wait List, but may not be able to add anyone else.
 THERE WILL BE NO LATE ADDS.
 As with traditional classes, adding and dropping are the student's responsibility.
 Please contact the instructor by e-mail if you want to take the class and can't get on the Waiting List -- if you just show up for the first class, it is already late in the semester to begin.

 4. An online/hybrid course like this one is not for everyone.
 It is not easier or less work than a face-to-face class.
-You will have to keep up with the reading; there will be forum responses and quizzes every week, two essays to write, and substantial in-person Midterm and Final Exams.
+You will have to keep up with the reading; there will be forum responses and quizzes every week, an essay to write, and substantial in-person Midterm and Final Exams.
 Please see the CCSF Distance Education page to help decide if this course is for you.